-General Requirements for a Baccalaureate Degree (Four year course) 1.
-Completion of 126 hours credit with an equivalent number of
+General Requirements for a Baccalaureate Degree (Four year course)

+Completion of 126 hours credit with an equivalent number of grade points.
-2. A minimum of one year in residence immediately prior to graduation at Grace Bible Institute, with not less than 30 hours credit.

-3. Evidence of strong Christian character and soundness of doctrine.
-4. Evidence of zeal and faithfulness in practical Christian work.
+- 2. A minimum of one year of residence study immediately prior to graduation at Grace Bible Institute, with not less than 30 hours credit. - 3.
+Evidence of strong Christian character and soundness of doctrine. - 4.
+Evidence of zeal and faithfulness in practical Christian work.

-Curricular Requirements for the Bachelor of Arts Degree
+Curricular Requirements for the Bachelor of Arts Degree Biblical Subjects ......50 credits

+Textual Bible .....30

-Biblical Subjects .....50 credits Textual Bible ......30 12 hrs. survey 6 hrs. analysis 12 hrs. exposition Theology .....9 (Including Theo.
-I and II) Christian Education....
+12 hrs. survey

+6 hrs. analysis

+12 hrs. exposition

+Theology ......9 (Including Theo.
+I and II)

+Christian Education....
 3 Personal Evangelism....
-3 Church History ......
-3 Scripture Memory .....
-2 (35)
+3

-General Education Subjects46 credit S
+General Education Subjects46 credits

-English 6
+English

-Music and Speech 6

-Foreign Language14

-Science8
+Science 8

-Psych. and Philosophy 6

-History and Sociology 6
+Psych. and Philosophy 6 History and Sociology 6

+Orientation 1 Health and Hygiene1

-Minor18 credits S
+Minor18 credits

-Electives 4

-(Music minors are required to take only eight hours guage, but they must take 36 hours in the field of music quirements see the course schedules on the following page of foreign lan-
+Electives10 credits (Music minors are required to take only eight hours of foreign lan

+guage, but they must take 36 hours in the field of music.
+For specific requirements see the course schedules on the following pages.)

-Curricular Requirements for the Bachelor of Religious Edu cation Degree
+Curricular Requirements for the Bachelor of Religious Education Degree

 Biblical Subjects50 credits

 (Same as for Bachelor of Arts)

 General Education Subjects40 credits

-English 6 •

-Music and Speech 6

-Foreign Language 8
+English6 Music and Speech 6 Foreign Language 8

-Science 8
+Science

-Psych, and Philosophy 6

-History and Sociology 6

 Minor

-Electives

-•

-Curricular Requirements for the Bachelor of Sacred Music Domes
+Curricular Requirements for the Bachelor of Sacred Music Degree

-Degree

 Biblical Subjects50 credits

 (Same as for Bachelor of Arts)

 General Education Subjects26 credits

-English 6
+English 6 Science 8

-Science8

-Psych, and Philosophy 6 ;-
+Psych. and Philosophy 6

-History and Sociology 6 12 1 W
+History and Sociology 6

-Miraio Surking

-Music Subjects48 credits
+Music Subjects42 credits

-Basic Music 3

-Counterpoint3 Music Theory I-IV12

-Music History I, II 6 4
+Music Theory I-IV12 Music History I, II 6

 Conducting 3

-Church Music Admin 3 1
+Church Music Admin.
+3 Recital 1

-Recital 1

-Ensemble6 ·
+Ensemble6

-Applied Music11 1
+Applied Music11

-Elective2 credits
+Electives8 credits